 APACC’s mission is to help strengthen Asian Pacific American families living in Visitation Valley by providing linguistically and culturally appropriate programs and services.
 Our clients are mostly low and moderate income immigrant families with limited or no English proficiency.
 The goal of our programs are to ensure that our clients receive support in the form of education, resources and referrals needed to adapt and become self sufficient.
 Our ultimate goal is for families to thrive and our community to be confident, healthy, strong and safe.

 APACC is a 501c (3) non-profit organization dedicated to serving the underprivileged Asian communities.
-APACC’s mission is to strengthen the development of Asian Pacific American families by providing linguistically and culturally appropriate programs and services to mostly low and moderate income families and immigrants with limited English proficiency.
-These impactful and professionally supported programs are the critical foundation to ensure that the Asian communities receive support in education, resources, and referrals needed to adapt and become self-sufficient with equal empowerment opportunities for families to thrive, and for communities to become confident, healthy and strong.
+We were founded in 1999 by a group of Asian immigrants who saw the need for social services in their communities in order to help families thrive in America.
+To this day, the core of our programs are still social services.
+Our impactful and professionally supported programs are the critical foundation to ensure that the Asian communities receive support in education, resources, and referrals needed to adapt and become self-sufficient with equal empowerment opportunities for families to thrive, and for communities to become confident, healthy and strong.

 APACC’s most successful program was the Crime Prevention and Victim Support program.
 In response to escalating crime rates, APACC works closely with the Ingleside and Bayview police departments, and CBOs such as SF SAFE Inc. to promote public safety and crime prevention education through quarterly workshops and public safety forums for residents living in the Visitacion Valley and Bayview-Hunters Point districts.
 In the April 2010 public safety workshop, there were over 300 participants who came out to express their concerns and fears about increasing crimes in the neighborhoods and lack of community resources.
 In response to the residents’ public safety concerns, APACC championed the Chinese Community Anti-Violence Rally which led to the establishment of the Community Ambassadors program.